tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 That's great, but...

-**(Small) Problem #2:** your Wizard now can call `block` (or Warrior can call `heal`) but won't do anything.
+**Problem #2:** your Wizard now can call `block`, and Warrior can call `heal`, but nothing will happen.
 ```PHP
 <?php
 $warrior->heal();
 $wizard->block()
 ```
-This is not a big deal, since inside subclass, we can implement some logic to throw an exception when the above cases happen, but it's not really an optimal solution.
+We can implement some logic to throw an exception when the above cases happen, even though it's not really an optimal solution.

+This is the first sign indicating for composition, where your subclass only needs some/part of the behavior exposed by super class.

 Now you have a new DLC, a new class called BattleMage is added, they can `attack` like Warrior, they can also `heal` like Wizard.